mastergoureau/EPantry/README.md

 ```bash
   npm install i
 ```
+Install PostgreSQL Database with these [Instructions](https://www.w3schools.com/postgresql/postgresql_install.php) and create an account
+> [!Important]
+> Ensure that you remember your password, you will have to use these values to access your database and in the next step

 ## Usage
+First, navigate to the database folder (```Epantry/COP4521/leftover/database/database.ini```), and change the database.ini value in password to the password you use for PostgreSQL

-First, run the development server:
+Next, run the development server:
 ```bash
 python3 server.py
 ```